MatousAc/qag/research/notes.md

 * 7b-chatAE02: Specific prompt.
 Custom tokens.
 Latest data w/o the "Do not confuse with . . ."
 Produces trash.
 Does not stop short.
 * 7b-chatAE03: Less specific prompt.
 No custom tokens.
 Produces good answers.
 Does not stop short.
 * 7b-chatAE04: Unspecific prompt.
 No custom tokens.
 Trained on max data.
 Does just as well as above.
 * **7b-chatAE05**: Unspecific prompt.
 No custom tokens.
 Testing cutom eval metrics.
-Extracts good answers
+The generation seems to get slightly better as we go along through training, but the metrics don't change as much as I'd expect.
+The end result extracts good answers.
+* **7b-chatAE06**: Same as above.
+Testing training more Lora layers.

 ## QG
 * 7b-chatQG00: Relatively specific unoptimized prompt.
 No custom tokens.
 Produces decent questions.
 Spits out a ton of "do not confuse w/ vs #"